VaeVictis Issue #158 - September - October 2021 Special Game issue

 Based on a system favouring the fog of war and the uncertainties of military preparations, Talvisota places both players in a situation requiring them to choose their strategies after careful reflection.
 Maintaining one’s war morale is important, but the decisive results are mainly achieved by considering the potential actions of the other side.

-In the solo play mode, the player controls Finland’s destiny against the Soviet steamroller with the same intensity of play.
+In the solo play mode, the player controls the Soviet steamroller and the game mechanics controls the Finnish side.

 System by Lionel LIRON